NEW Program FAQs - Kenneth Rainin Foundation

 • Show continuous excerpts of performance (highlight or “sizzle” reels are not as helpful)

-• Are a maximum of five minutes in total
+• Be a maximum of five minutes in total

 • Include any necessary user/password information and cueing instructions

-While the number of awards is dependent on the total amounts requested by applicants, we anticipate awarding between 20 and 30 grants in 2024.
+While the number of awards is dependent on the total amounts requested by applicants, we anticipate awarding between 20 and 30 grants each year

 What are my chances of getting an award?